camel-tooling/camel-dashboard/docs/content/docs/about/_index.md

 weight: 40
 ---

-Camel Dashboard operator project is developed under Apache license.
+Camel Dashboard project is developed under Apache license.
 The project has born as a spin off of [Camel K](https://camel.apache.org/camel-k/), in order to bring to the user **a simpler view of any Camel application** running on a Kubernetes cluster.